Please note that all these aspects are subject to change in accordance with Ministry of Education (MOE) and/or Health (MOH)

 - Will Prep pupils need to bring any equipment from home?

-All KS2 require their own stationery?
-Head of Prep School will liaise with parents/guardians
+Head of Prep School will liaise with parents/guardians.

 - Will Prep CCAs be running?

-Specific CCAs will be confirmed by the MOE in due course.
-At the moment, CCAs will be limited with proper physical distancing in place.
+At the moment, CCAs are limited with proper physical distancing in place.

-- Will private Music lessons running for Prep pupils?
+- Are private Music lessons running for Prep pupils?

 Yes, in accordance with physical distancing guidelines and with enhanced cleaning measures for the rooms and instruments.